-Patients achieved their expected outcomes: Patients were satisfied with breathe and 64% agreed or strongly agreed that "the breathe application is helpful in the management of my asthma.
-Thus, it is possible that after an interval, having achieved their personal goals, that patients no longer felt a need to use the platform.
+Patients were satisfied with breathe, and 63.8% (74/116) agreed or strongly agreed that "the breathe application is helpful in the management of my asthma."
+Thus, it is possible that after an interval, having achieved their personal goals, patients no longer felt a need to use the platform.